 9. Challenge your brain at the Copernicus Science Centre

 The world-class Copernicus Science Centre is a great place to get a break from the sightseeing.
 Suitable for all ages, but especially children and teenagers, the museum opened in 2010 and today houses interactive science displays on a rotating basis, as well as an excellent section for teenagers away from the hyperactive little kids!
 Most displays have information and explanations in Polish, English and Russian, although we did find some displays were in Polish only.
 Well worth a visit if you are of a scientific mindset!

 10. Learn about Marie Skłodowska Curie in the heart of the New Town

 Perhaps most easily associated with her adoptive home of Paris (her husband, Pierre Curie, was French), the young Maria Skłodowska was in fact born and raised in Poland, a fact commemorated in the name of the chemical element she discovered, polonium.
-Warsaw’s New Town (in fact dating from the 15th century!) was also rebuilt after WW2 and Mme Curie’s home along with it, but a house on the spot where she lived has been turned into a small museum of her life and work.
+Warsaw’s New Town (in fact dating from the 15th century!) was also rebuilt after WW2 and Marie Curie’s home along with it, but a house on the spot where she lived has been turned into a small museum of her life and work.
 Check out a recreation of her laboratory and admire photos and instruments from the period.